LurkingExorcist/photos-of-no-w-here/packages/frontend/README.md

    npm install
    ```

-### Running the App
+### Running the Application

 ```bash
 npm run dev
 ```

-This will start the development server.
-Open your browser and navigate to the URL displayed in the terminal (usually http://localhost:5173).
+Open your browser to the URL displayed in the terminal (typically http://localhost:5173).

-## Usage
+## Interaction

-- **Pan**: Click and drag to move around the grid
+- **Pan**: Click and drag to move through the space
-- **Zoom**: Use mouse wheel or pinch gesture to zoom in and out
+- **Zoom**: Use mouse wheel or pinch gesture to change perspective
-- **Settings**: Use the settings panel in the top-right corner to change the color similarity metric
+- **Settings**: Adjust parameters via the settings panel
-- **Add Photos**: Click the "Add More Photos" button to generate additional random photos
+- **Add Photos**: Introduce new elements through the "Add More Photos" action

-## How It Works
+## Technical Approach

-The application uses a force-directed layout algorithm to position photos based on their color similarity.
-Similar colors are positioned closer together, creating a natural gradient effect across the grid.
+The application arranges photos using a force-directed algorithm that respects color relationships.
+Similar hues naturally position near one another, creating gradual transitions across the grid.

-When a photo hasn't been loaded yet, a placeholder with the photo's average color is displayed.
-Photos are fetched from a simulated API that associates photos with specific colors.

-## License

-MIT
+When an image hasn't loaded, its essence—represented by its average color—holds its place.
+The grid maintains visual coherence even as content transitions between states of presence and absence.